oayanda/Migration-_To_The_-loud_With_Containerization.-Part-1---Docker_-_Docker-_Compose/project_20.md

  ![docker search](./images/1.png)

-Next, you will pull the first on the list, which is the offical and latest version and stored in the docker build cache locally.
+Next, we will pull the first on the list, which is the offical and latest version and stored in the docker build cache locally.

 ```bash
 # Download docker image locally from docker hub